gulley/Versify/README.md

 https://gulley.github.io/Versify/

 ## To do
+- Bug: problems with dashes, as in "Echoing behind us - listen".
+Can get into a locked state.
 - Don't make me type in punctuation marks.
 Fill them in for me.
 - Handle the blank lines between stanzas
 - Handle scrolling to keep the display area insertion point in view.